echurchill/CityWorld/README.txt

 Better road layouts
 Better building layouts

-v0.2
+v0.20
 There is still much to do, but it is good beginning.
 We now have a little bit of color.
-There are basements and stairs but no doors... doh!.
+There are basements and stairs but no doors... doh!
 Still much to do... including: parks (real ones not the silly ones I have now), cisterns, neighborhoods, parking structures, sewers, farms and DOORS!

+v0.10
+wow that is stark
 */